2e0byo/email/readme.md

 doesn't bother me: email isn't secure anyway.
 You might want to subclass/edit and store in something like a keyring.

+Microsoft accounts, for some annoying reason, use a 'display' email (frequently `first.last@company.suffix`) but require authentication with a 'machine' email (`asdf67@company.suffix`).
+Or at any rate they do in Durham.
+This information is stored on the Class if provided, so we can generate the xoauth2 str reliably.
+We could just as easily do this in the client (indeed, I did), but the idea is to be the sole source of truth, not just another step in an already overcomplicated process.

 For the client id/secret we pretend to be thunderbird.

 ## Installation